n-ae/confytome/packages/postman/README.md

 # @confytome/postman

-Postman collection generator for Confytome - generates Postman collections and environment variables from OpenAPI specifications for API testing.
+Postman collection generator for confytome - generates Postman collections and environment variables from OpenAPI specifications for API testing.

 ## Installation